KevinKra/My_notes/Ruby/notes.md

 ## Strings

-"These are examples of strings:", "Hello", "", "Even an empty string is a still a string type".
+"These are examples of strings:", `"Hello"`, `""`, `"Even an empty string is a still a string type"`.

 **Substrings** allow you to copy parts of a string.